Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 'abanascii', 'abanfa', and 'abanutf8'.

-CED can be omitted, and default CED should be assumed 'abanascii'.
+CED can be omitted, and default CED should be assumed abanascii.

-Because UTF-8 is a superset of ASCII, if parsers assume 'abanutf8' as default, there should not be any problem.
+Because UTF-8 is a superset of ASCII, if parsers assume abanutf8, as default, there should not be any problem.

 # Document Purpose Directive